python-cmd2/cmd2/docs/freefeatures.rst

 Script files
 ============

-Commands can be loaded from, run from, and saved to text files.
+Commands can be loaded and run from text files.

 .. automethod:: cmd2.Cmd.do_load

+.. automethod:: cmd2.Cmd.do_save

 Output redirection
 ==================